EliziumNet/Loopz/Elizium.Loopz/docs/Invoke-TraverseDirectory.md

 ### -Summary

-A script-block that is invoked at the end of the traversal batch.
+  A script-block that is invoked foreach directory that also contains child directories, after all its descendants have been processed and serves as a sub-total for the current directory.
 The script-block is invoked with the following positional parameters:

 * count: the number of items processed in the mirroring batch.
 * skipped: the number of items skipped in the mirroring batch.
 An item is skipped if